nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 - Hexadecimal form (base 16)

     Allowed digits are 0 to 9, a to f.
-For extra digit (a to f) we can use both lower and upper case character.
+For the extra digit (a to f) we can use both lower and upper case character.
     This is one of very few areas where Java is not case-sensitive.

     The literal value should be prefixed with `0x` or `0X` [zero x]